MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 5. Select the **Enable file monitoring** checkbox and then select **Save** if it is not already marked.

-You successfully enabled file monitoring in MCAS and can now scan files for sensitive content using file policies.
+You successfully enabled file monitoring in Microsoft Defender for Cloud Apps and can now scan files for sensitive content using file policies.

-### Task 7 - Create File Policy for MCAS
+### Task 7 - Create File Policy for Microsoft Defender for Cloud Apps

-In this task, you want to create a file policy in Microsoft Cloud App Security to scan files in OneDrive for Business and SharePoint Online and automatically quarantine files containing credit card information if they are shared.
+In this task, you want to create a file policy in Microsoft Defender for Cloud Apps to scan files in OneDrive and SharePoint Online and automatically quarantine files containing credit card information if they are shared.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

-2. In **Microsoft Edge**, the Cloud app security portal tab should still be open.
+2. In **Microsoft Edge**, the Microsoft Defender for Cloud Apps portal tab should still be open.
 If so, select it and proceed to the next step.
 If you closed it, then in a new tab, navigate to **https://portal.cloudappsecurity.com**.

-3. In the **Microsoft Cloud App Security Portal**, in the left navigation pane, expand **Control** and select **Policies**.
+3. In the **Microsoft Defender for Cloud Apps** portal, in the left navigation pane, expand **Control** and select **Policies**.

-4. On the **Policies** page, expand **+Create policy** and then select **File policy**.
+4. On the **Policies** page, expand **+ Create policy** and then select **File policy**.

-5. On the **Create file policy** page, type *Credit Card Information for files* in the **Policy name** field and type *Protect credit card numbers from being shared in files.* in the **Description** field.
+5. On the **Create file policy** page, type *Credit Card Information for files* in the **Policy name** field, and type *Protect credit card numbers from being shared in files.* in the **Description** field.

-6. Keep the **Policy Severity** on **Low** and make sure the **Category** is set to **DLP**.
+6. Keep the **Policy Severity** on **Low** (one lighted icon) and make sure the **Category** is set to **DLP**.
 For a file policy, this should be the default.

 7. In the **Filters** area, expand the dropdown menu **Public (Internet), External, Public** and add **Internal**.